nathanbuchar/gulp-import-tasks/README.md

 gulp-import-tasks
 =================

-Imports gulp tasks from a local directory, rather than from your gulpfile.
+Imports Gulp tasks from a local directory, rather than from your gulpfile.

 Based on [gulp-load-tasks][external_gulp-load-tasks], but better (and actively maintained)!